qongon/repetier-sls/README.md

 # Catalyst's V2 Repo

 Hey!
-I made this repository for some smaall potentially useful features/updates/etc I created for Repetier V2.
-This codebase *should* compile exactly the same as the latest release of the main Repetier dev2 repository as of 11/5/19.
+I've made this repository for a personal version of Repetier V2 firmware I'm running with some small features/updates/additions.
+(The main purpose of this repository is mostly documenting.)<br/>This codebase *should* compile exactly the same as the latest release of the main Repetier dev2 repository as of 11/5/19.

 My current main changes:
 - Added support for Due-Based (SAM3X8E) Hardware Timer PWM in our HAL.